 SPACE Adv Core: 3 modules (must have previously completed SPACE100 Fundamentals)

 As part of the course completion requirements, registrants will be asked to complete an online comprehensive end-of-course assessment.
 This assessment is a valuable tool used to gauge learners’ retention, knowledge, and skills of content covered.
 It will also be used to foster a greater level of learner preparedness and overall program success.
 Registrants must receive at least a 70% to complete the course.
 The assessment will be administered shortly after the final class.

 Our attendance policy allows for one absence per semester.
-As long as the absence has been communicated with one of the training program facilitators, the class has been or is dropped 24 hours in advance, and the participant does not appear as a no-show on the attendance roster for the missed class, they may be excused.
-However, this excusal will be contingent upon the individual’s ability to complete the assessment given at the end of the course with at least a 70%.
-If accomplished, participants will still have an opportunity to participate in the end-of-course ceremony and receive their certificate.
+If the absence has been communicated with one of the training program managers, the class has been or is dropped 24 hours in advance, and the participant does not appear as a no-show on the attendance roster for the missed class, they may be excused.
+However, this excusal will be contingent upon the individual’s ability to pass the assessment at the end of the course.
+If accomplished, the micro-credential may be issued.
 Missing more than one class will exclude participants from this exception.

 While we strongly encourage participants to complete each module within the course, we also understand that things happen and want to ensure that we allow for as much fairness and flexibility as possible.